isomerpages/mci-corp/media-centre/press-releases/_posts/2024-05-16-post-Centre for Advanced Technologies in Online Safety (CATOS) to Receive S$50 Million in Funding.md

 </p>
 <p>4.
 The additional S$30 million investment will primarily support the following
 new initiatives by CATOS:</p>
-<p>a) Developing new technological capabilities to detect online harms that
+<p>a) <strong>Developing new technological capabilities to detect online harms that can be harmful to individuals and our society.
+This includes online hate, discrimination, harm to health and well-being, and threats to personal and community safety. </strong>CATOS
-can be harmful to individuals and our society.
-This includes online hate, discrimination, harm to health and well-being, and threats to personal and community safety.
-CATOS will develop advanced technologies to identify and detect online content that is unhealthy or unsafe, or that contains hate or discrimination, which could undermine our racial and religious harmony.</p>
+will develop advanced technologies to identify and detect online content that is unhealthy or unsafe, or that contains hate or discrimination, which could undermine our racial and religious harmony.</p>
-<p>b) Continuing investment in research to stay ahead of evolving challenges
+<p>b) <strong>Continuing investment in research to stay ahead of evolving challenges in the OTS space. </strong>The
-in the OTS space.
-The online space evolves rapidly, and our ability to respond must not fall behind.
+online space evolves rapidly, and our ability to respond must not fall behind.
 CATOS will seek to foster innovation and attract talent through a range of initiatives.
 This includes issuing open calls for research proposals to solicit high-quality proposals and ideas, to address emerging problems and threats in the OTS space.
 CATOS will also engage the community through various initiatives, such as hackathons and innovation challenges.</p>
-<p>c) Establishing a sandbox environment to test and refine new technologies
+<p>c) <strong>Establishing a sandbox environment to test and refine new technologies aimed at combating online harms while safeguarding the integrity and security of online platforms. </strong>The
-aimed at combating online harms while safeguarding the integrity and security of online platforms.
-The CATOS sandbox will provide developers with a controlled virtual space to testbed solutions to address various harms online.</p>
-<p>This sandbox will facilitate rapid experimentation of new technologies
-in real-world scenarios, without compromising the underlying operational environment.</p>
-<p>For solutions that have been proven to be effective, CATOS will work with
-developers to facilitate their deployment through licensing or service agreements.</p>
+CATOS sandbox will provide developers with a controlled virtual space to testbed solutions to address various harms online.
+This sandbox will facilitate rapid experimentation of new technologies in real-world scenarios, without compromising the underlying operational environment.
+For solutions that have been proven to be effective, CATOS will work with developers to facilitate their deployment through licensing or service agreements.</p>
 <p>5.
 Enhancing online trust and safety requires a collaborative approach,
 and CATOS has been actively fostering collaborations with key stakeholders in the OTS ecosystem.
 At this forum, CATOS announced the signing of a Memorandum